British Astronomical Association

 Highlights and News

-7. The Section welcomes observations from all comet enthusiasts, whether members of the BAA or not.
+4. The Section welcomes observations from all comet enthusiasts, whether members of the BAA or not.
 An advantage of joining the BAA is that you can read papers on comets published in the BAA Journal.
 The 2023 June Journal included a paper on "BAA comet observations: magnitude parameters".
 Further papers in "The brighter comets of" series are in press (2020, 2021).
-2022 has been submitted.
+2022 has been submitted and I am currently working on 2023.
 Best wishes go to our colleagues in the Ukraine.

 Details